C-algaro/C-algaro/README.md

 <br>
 <p align="left">
-    Passionate developer with experience in automating business processes using Java, UiPath, Python, and SQL.
-Skilled in building scalable back-end systems, integrating APIs, and creating resilient RPA solutions.
-Strong focus on clean architecture, technical documentation, and agile environments.
-Committed to delivering efficient and maintainable solutions that drive real impact.
+    Programmer with experience in process automation using Java, UiPath, Python, and SQL.
+Skilled in agile environments with a focus on efficiency, scalability, and technical documentation.
+Proven track record of delivering solutions that save time, eliminate manual effort, and increase productivity.
 </p>

 #